What Are Hives?

 - exposure to cold, such as cold water or snow

 - putting pressure on the skin, such as from sitting too long or carrying a heavy backpack over a shoulder

 Hives due to physical causes (such as pressure, cold, or sun exposure) are called physical hives.

-It can be hard to figure out what causes chronic hives, though it's sometimes linked to an immune system illness, like lupus.
+It can be hard to figure out what causes chronic urticaria, though it's sometimes linked to an immune system illness, like lupus.
 Other times, medicines, food, insects, or an infection can trigger an outbreak.
 Often, though, doctors don't know what causes chronic hives.

 What Are the Signs & Symptoms of Hives?

 The hallmark red raised welts are the main sign of hives.
 The welts can:

 - change shape and location in a matter of hours

 - be tiny or as big as a dinner plate